deliveryhero/hfc-pubsub/README.md

 ## Features

 1. CLI tool for starting subscription server and for listing subscriptions
-2. Create new topics and publish a message to those topics with 2 lines
+2. Create new topics and publish a message to those topics in 2 lines
 3. Automatic timestamping of all messages (ISO8601)
-4. If `MONGODB_URI` env variable is set, the subscription server will connect to mongodb

 ## Prerequisites Requirements